junaidatique/clean-plus-architecture/README.md

 We need an architecture where we can easily maintain over the lifetime of the project.
 Consider that you need to implement a feature in a two week sprint but now you have to maintain it for the lifetime of the project.
 So writing code is only 10% of the job whereas maintaining it is the 90% of the job.
 So we have our core focus on the maintainability of the code.

 ### Screaming architecture
-We need an architecture we don't have to dig into the codebase everytime we want to look into the functionality it provides.
+We need an architecture we don't have to dig into the codebase every time we want to look into the functionality it provides.
 We need an architecture through which we can get the idea by just looking at the directory structure.

 ### Modularity